AGU HONORS PROGRAM

 All AGU volunteers are asked to comply with the Union COI policy and process.
 The COI policy outlined below provides further details for all volunteers involved in the Honors Program.

-This conflict of interest policy applies to all selection committees of Union Medals, Fellows, Awards, and Prizes, as well as Section and Focus Group award and lecture selection committees.
+This conflict of interest policy applies to all selection committees of Union Medals, Fellows, Awards, and Prizes, as well as Section award and lecture selection committees.
 It guides the handling of conflicts of interest for award committees in the selection of the awardees; therefore, promoting the values of equality and inclusiveness, excellence and integrity in everything we do.

 The purpose of the AGU Conflict of Interest policy is to avert, to the extent possible, biasing circumstances or the appearance of biasing circumstances in the selection of AGU honorees.

 1. Those Ineligible for Awards.
 AGU members holding the following leadership positions at the Union or Section levels are not eligible to be candidates for certain awards or honors during their terms of service: